-Whishaw received a third BAFTA Award nomination for the leading role in London Spy (2015) and for his portrayal of Norman Scott in the miniseries A Very English Scandal (2018), won another BAFTA, a Golden Globe Award and a Primetime Emmy Award for Outstanding Supporting Actor.
+Whishaw had a leading role in London Spy (2015), and for his portrayal of Norman Scott in the miniseries A Very English Scandal (2018) he won a BAFTA, a Golden Globe Award and a Primetime Emmy Award for Best Supporting Actor.
 In 2020, he had a leading role in the fourth season of the black comedy drama Fargo.
-In 2022, he starred in the BBC medical drama series This Is Going to Hurt, and in 2023 led the short film Good Boy.
+He has since starred in the BBC medical drama series This Is Going to Hurt (2022), the short film Good Boy (2023) and the Netflix spy thriller series Black Doves (2024).

 Ben Whishaw, The Crucible